Why less design often means more impact

 1. Clarity beats complexity

-2. It creates a stronger identity
+2. Fewer elements, stronger identity

 The takeaway